NMAAHC/documentation/01_cataloging/TBM_object_number_and_file_naming_conventions.md

 <details><summary>INTRODUCTION: General conventions for numbering and naming</summary>

 >### This intro section describes general conventions to create object numbers for time-based media works and their assocaited components and/or accessories.
->#### It also desceribes how digital preservxdation files and derivatives are named/numbered.
+>#### It also desceribes how digital preservation files and derivatives are named/numbered.

 <br/>
-The most general formulation for numbering time-based works on one a single media carrier is:
+The most general formulation for numbering time-based works on a single media carrier is:

 >**2018.37.2.1a**
 >*[accessionYear].[collectionNumber].[workNumber].[instantiationNumber][componentElement]*